vpon-data/data-sdk/docs/Android.md

 # Prerequisites
 ---
-VDA SDK support:
+Data SDK support version:

 * Android：`Android 5.0 or later`

-Before you start to integrate Vpon SDK, make sure your app is compatible.

 ### Import SDK
-You can [download VDA SDK here][1] and import the SDK file into your Android Studio project.
+You can [download Data SDK here][1] and import the file into your Android Studio project.

 Open build.gradle in App-level, modify dependencies as below: